ThatNinjaGuy/Waiter/README.md

 ## Generating native folders and running the gradle build locally

-- npx expo prebuild - Not working as ios is improperly configured
+- npx expo prebuild - Not working for ios as ios is improperly configured.
+But running it, still does the work for android.
+- npx expo install expo-dev-client
 - eas build --platform android --local
 - npx expo run:android